Code-Miners/CoreModules-Sendgrid/README.md

 If this code is of use to you, great!
 If not, no problem, there's a fancy search feature top left of this page.
 Happy hunting.

+Note: This library is copyright Code Miners Limited.
+No liability is assumed or implied.

 :rocket: